Puppet Master: Axis of Evil: Plot

 After Max leaves the plant, Danny follows him back to the Opera House, and uncovers their plan.
 Danny is seen by Max, and quickly leaves.
 Max calls the Bodega Bay Inn to find out where he lives and sends Klaus to Danny's mother's place where Elma and Beth are planning a bon voyage party for Don.
 Klaus shoots Elma, and kidnaps Beth, and also shoots Don when he unexpectedly comes home.
 Danny comes home to find Don bleeding to death, and after telling him what happened, thanks to Toulon's diary, puts his brother's soul into Ninja's body.
 Danny and the puppets head out to the opera house to get Beth.
 Tunneler and Leech Woman kill Ozu's men and Ninja and Pinhead kill Klaus.
-Danny saves Beth, but Ozu badly hurts Ninja, so Danny and Blade threaten Ozu with the active bomb to back off, which is taken by Max, and deactivated it.
-Ninja, with what little left of life he has, stabs Ozu's sword into his back killing him.
-Ozu takes off with Tunneler and supposedly Jester and Leech Woman inside the bag, leaving behind Blade, Pinhead, and the mortally wounded Ninja.
+Danny saves Beth, but Ozu badly hurts Ninja, so Danny and Blade threaten Ozu with the active bomb to back off, which is taken by Max and deactivated.
+Ninja, with what little life he has left, stabs Ozu's sword into Max's back, killing him.
+Ozu takes off with Tunneler, and supposedly Jester and Leech Woman, inside the bag, leaving behind Blade, Pinhead, and the mortally wounded Ninja.
 Danny swears that Ozu has a war coming to her.

 Cast

-Promotion

-In late 2009, a teaser trailer was released.
+Production

+Following Puppet Master: The Legacy in 2003, Full Moon Pictures sold the rights for a Puppet Master and Demonic Toys crossover film to the Sci-Fi channel as the studio had become financially unable to make it themselves.
+As a result, Full Moon lost creative control, with Puppet Master vs Demonic Toys handled entirely by Sci-Fi.

+Initially, Sci-Fi had envisioned the film as the pilot for a tv series; however, they were unable to do this, as series creator Charles Band had made sure with the contract that he would retain the rights to both franchises, later clarifying in an interview that Sci-Fi had only been given the license for one film.

+In August 2008, a sequel to the main series, titled Puppet Master: Axis of Evil was announced as the beginning of a trilogy of films set during WWII.
+The film was shot alongside Killjoy 3 at Ace Studios, located in the Nanhai District of Foshan, Guangdong, China.

 Release

-Puppet Master: Axis of Evil was released on July 27, 2010.
-Upon its release, Full Moon also released Puppet Master: Axis of Evil in a collector's set with the original Puppet Master in its original widescreen format on June 15.
+Puppet Master: Axis of Evil was released on July 27, 2010, Upon its release, Full Moon also released Puppet Master: Axis of Evil in a collector's set with the original Puppet Master in its original widescreen format on June 15.
 The set includes packaging resembling Toulon's trunk, a poster for Axis of Evil, mini-poster cards for all of the films in the series, and stickers featuring each puppet.
 The set is available on DVD and Blu-ray, marking Full Moon's first foray into the Blu-ray market, including both the original Puppet Master and Axis of Evil.